 - Interest in determining ways to verify savings claims from IT efficiency providers (akin to the ENERGY STAR Power Management Campaign).

 - Interest in engaging measurement and verification (M&V) experts from utilities to make it more likely that incentives can be offered.

 - Metrics require much more discussion (interest in testing some smaller systems and using the learnings to inform metric development).

-As regards next steps, we expect this to be a continuing dialogue, and we are moving forward as follows,
+As regards to next steps, we are pursuing a continuing dialogue, and we are moving forward as follows,

 - This website will continue to be updated.